 Dr. Teeme hesitated before speaking.
 “In our genetic analysis, we detected African DNA in the amount of eleven point nine seven perce–“

 With a thought, Crois deactivated Teeme’s implant.
 Her eyes darkened.
-She slumped, swayed, and then crumpled, thudding to the medical bay floor.
+She slumped, swayed, and then crumpled to the medical bay floor.

 As he watched her die, Crois considered his emotions.
 He felt no sentiment toward his old body, though it was far purer than the mongrel one he now inhabited.
 Despite this, he could not help experiencing a profound sense of loss.
 His implant had preserved his memories and saved his consciousness – or had it?
 Perhaps it merely copied him.
 Was he artificial?
 A proxy Supreme Admiral Crois?

-He stood.
-Grabbing at the wall to steady himself, he made his way to the nearest window.
+He stood, grabbed at the wall to steady himself, and made his way to the nearest window.
 The Intelligence was in orbit over the decaying Earth.
 Mentally accessing the implants of the ship’s pilots, he saw that they were bound for Huangdi Luna, the imperious lunar base in the Sea of Tranquility.
 The Leader himself had requested Crois’s presence.
 The Leader would not take kindly to the impure host, but the Supreme Admiral did not dare deceive him.
-His own life meant nothing – the will of the Leader meant everything.
+His own life meant nothing – the Directive of the Leader meant everything.